jesonpro/ALEXA/README.md

 # ALEXA
 Alexa Is a Open Source Project.
 So We Dont encryption this Repo.

-But we can ⚙️
+*©️ DONT USE OUR API'S*